KBicz/Flare-Maximal-Temperature-Grid-TESS/README.md

 Software allowing interpolation of the peak black-body flare temperature using the normalized peak flare amplitude, and effective temperature of the star.
-The grid is designed for use with main-sequence stars that have temperatures ranging from 2700 K to 4600 K.
+The grid is designed for use with main-sequence stars that have temperatures ranging from 2700 K to 4600 K (or spectral type up to K4V).

   Usage: flaremaxtemp.py <-teff=float> <-ampl=float>